Leadership Team

 Katie Meehan – King's College London, United Kingdom

-A human geographer and water policy specialist by training, Meehan is senior lecturer in human geography at King's College London and the lead principal investigator of the Plumbing Poverty project.
+Dr. Meehan is a human geographer and water policy specialist by training.
+Dr. Meehan is senior lecturer in human geography at King's College London and the lead principal investigator of the Plumbing Poverty project.
 Her expertise includes urban political ecology, infrastructure and social inequality, household water insecurity, urban geography, and the politics of environmental knowledge at the science-policy interface.
 She is a mixed methodologist, combining data from diverse sources such as ethnography, household surveys, Q method, and census data.
 Her research has appeared in journals such as Science, Geoforum, Environment and Planning D, Water International, and WIREs Climate Change.
 Meehan is on the leadership team of the NSF-sponsored research project on Knowledge Integration that explores how experts integrate knowledge "from microbes to landscapes" and across disciplinary cultures in the Brazilian Amazon, a place of intense scientific collaboration and long standing geopolitical unease regarding issues of knowledge production and resource extraction.

 Vincent Nyirenda – Copperbelt University